NodeReplacer/Unity-3D-Graph-Preformance/README.md

 # Unity 3d Performance
 Animated Graph but with some serious performance enhancing drugs.

+I do not know if HLSL works in Linux or Mac.

 A better explanation: